 Fans of Tim Burton will love this DIY Beetlejuice snake porch decor.
-The Halloween scary snake basket is sure to bring screams of fright and delight to your trick or treating visitors when they get to your front door on October 31.
+The Halloween scary snake basket is sure to bring screams of fright and delight to your costume-wearing trick or treaters when they get to your front door on October 31.

 The movie “Beetlejuice,” a classic by Tim Burton, had three snake appearances in it.
 Although Burton’s snake had a bigger head than my snakes do, the black and white stripes, so popular in the movie, add a fun touch to my Halloween porch decor.

 I think the material also gives the snakes a slithering effect which is slightly hair-raising.

 Imagine how people would jump if you had this decoration on your front door steps?
 It’s perfect to have outside on your porch, along with your carved pumpkins, to add some spooky Halloween curb appeal.

 Since the Beetlejuice snake was a sandworm – a species of worm-like snakes that inhabit a world known as “Saturn,” I thought it was appropriate for my snakes to be emerging from the ground in a planter bucket.It's Beetlejuice sandworm time!
 This DIY Halloween scary snake basket is sure to delight and frighten your Halloween visitors this fall. 🐸👻☠🎃😈👺🧛♀️🐸 Click To Tweet

 I originally made a version of this snake basket for my Gardening Cook site.
 The project was a bit more whimsical and fall looking, rather than spooky and frightening.
 I used some pre-formed striped picks for the snakes.

 Although I loved these snakes when I first made them, they never looked quite “Beetlejuice” enough for me.